RobbyPratl/C212/README.md

 Since most will either understand what the code does for each week, assignment, or lab.
 Yet, I will be implementing readmes to each week and assignment along with labs.
 I will also include the pdfs but I will need to check if that's a violation if I post them out to the public.
 These updates will come slowly as we are heading into the end of the school year.

 6 weeks until school ends, with my final day being May 4th since I have no more finals after that.
 The official last day is May 6.
 I will create some type of timer to count down to the end of the school year.

+## Update 03-30-2023

+The following Assignment will be a group assignment:

+- Assignment6
+* Assignment8

+As stated before, this is a partnered assignment not a group assignmemnt.
+Depending on how this weeks assignment 7 goes, an autograder will be in place, or, since this is a group project, it will be manually checked.

+Due to the end of semester stuff going on, the readme files for each assignment and notes will be really delayed.
+This will be a summer update and possibly the final update as I will not be in this class anymore.
+There might be a few patches as there are some programs that aren't working as they should, but it should be in the summer as well.

+Since there's a whole bunch of working being loaded, I can't create that clock for the countdown towards the end of the semester.
+Maybe in the summer I can create the template for it for possibly two new repos, more on that later.